 How long have you been using Anime Studio?

-What software did you use before Anime Studio?
+How did you find out about Anime Studio?

 Do you listen to music while you create your art?

-What was your first experience with Anime Studio?
+What was your first impression of Anime Studio?

-What was your inspiration for Don't Give It Up?
+What was your inspiration for Lost in Longmeads?

 Can you give an example of how Anime Studio made a project go smoothly?

 I've just completed some animation for a silly project some friends put together where one of the key effects of the animation was an outline wiggle.
 Anime Studio can do this with a layer setting and saved me countless hours of warping images by hand.
 Here's the finished film, Pebbles.